 The test involves excavating trial pits to the proposed soakaway depth, filling them with water to a depth of at least 300mm, allowing the water to drain completely, then refilling and recording the rate at which the water level drops over time.
 This process is typically repeated three times to establish a consistent infiltration rate.

-At Nimbus Engineering Consultants, we carry out BRE365 infiltration testing and BRE365 percolation testing across the UK, providing comprehensive test reports suitable for submission to your Local Planning Authority and Lead Local Flood Authority (LLFA).
+At Nimbus Engineering Consultants, we carry out BRE365 infiltration testing and BRE365 percolation testing across the UK, drawing on over 30 years' experience to provide comprehensive test reports suitable for submission to your Local Planning Authority and Lead Local Flood Authority (LLFA).

 If your SuDS drainage strategy proposes infiltration-based methods — soakaways, infiltration trenches, or unlined permeable paving — the Lead Local Flood Authority (LLFA) will require BRE365 test results to prove the ground can absorb water at an adequate rate.